stoneskin

 screen = turtle.Screen()

-# Set the background color of the screen
+# Set the background color and title

 screen.bgcolor("lightblue")